vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[3]slider-value-text/page.md

 - `percent`: uses the slider's current and max value (e.g., `70%`),
 - `time`: uses the slider's current value, assuming seconds (e.g., value of `70` = `1:10`).

-The `$tag:vds-slider-value-text` component can be combined with the `$tag:vds-time-slider` to display the current time as the user hovers over the scrubber:
+The `$tag:media-slider-value-text` component can be combined with the `$tag:media-time-slider` to display the current time as the user hovers over the scrubber:

 {% code_snippet name="time-slider" copyHighlight=true highlight="html:4-10|react:8" /%}

-Or, with the `$tag:vds-volume-slider` component to display the current volume percentage:
+Or, with the `$tag:media-volume-slider` component to display the current volume percentage:

-{% code_snippet name="volume-slider" copyHighlight=true highlight="html:4|react:8" /%}
+{% code_snippet name="volume-slider" copyHighlight=true highlight="html:4-8|react:8" /%}